shmileee/blog/jekyll/_posts/2024-12-10-terraform-version-constraints-striking-the-right-balance.md

 Managing provider versions in Terraform is an exercise in balancing stability with flexibility.
 Locking down versions too tightly can stifle progress, while overly loose constraints risk unexpected breakage.
-Here’s how to apply version constraints thoughtfully to ensure smooth operations across root module (aka stacks) and regular modules.
+Here’s how to apply version constraints thoughtfully to ensure smooth operations across regular modules and root modules (aka stacks).

 #### Modules: Use Minimum Working & Tested Version